 Since his appointment at Macquarie University, Tim has implemented significant change to the structure and operation of the University.
 He coordinated the introduction of annual Performance Development Reviews across the University, a review of HR services policies and procedures, and a major reform of Occupational and Health Practices across the University.
 Tim also coordinated the implementation of the new academic structure and a range of change processes across the University.

 Tim is a registered psychologist.
 His main areas of interest are organisational development, change management, performance management, and motivation.

-Deidre has held senior management positions at both an international and national level within Australian sport.
-She has been acknowledged worldwide for her contribution to elite sport and has had a lifelong commitment to supporting the development of young people.
-She holds a Masters, Postgraduate degrees and a Bachelor of Arts and has received numerous awards for her work with elite athletes.
+Previously, Deidre has held senior roles within the private sector and Federal and Local government and has held Executive positions both at international and national level within elite sports.
+She has been acknowledged worldwide for her contribution to elite athletes, and has a lifelong commitment to supporting the development of young people.

 Professor David Wilkinson joined Macquarie University at the beginning of May 2013 to take up the role of Deputy Vice-Chancellor, Corporate Engagement and Advancement.